 As a norm we try to abstain from non-veg food on Tuesdays which is considered to be an auspicious day by Hindus, a day marked for Lord Hanuman.
 But just as the forbidden fruit is always more tempting, my daughter always has this

 demand urge of eating chicken or fish on Tuesdays.
 Although we never compel her to follow this custom but I certainly try to explain to her that not eating non-vegetarian food on ‘a’ particular day won’t make a difference; she can have it some other day.
 Last Tuesday she demanded biryani which is very unlike her coz she always prefers chicken curry or mutton curry over biryani.
 Most of the time she has her way around but this whole week my husband has been travelling and I was in no mood to cook elaborate meal for just the two of us.
 I considered the idea of making something which would taste close to non-veg curry.
-For me, it’s the black gram or Bengal gram that comes closest in this bid.
+For me, it’s the black chickpeas or Bengal gram that comes closest in this bid.
 I considered transforming the black chickpeas into biryani since they have a nice robust and meaty taste.
 I was unsure of it being received cheerfully by my daughter but i was pleasantly surprised by her response – very pleased and full of praises!
 What more can a mother ask for J It is really healthy meal and perfect to pack for lunch.

 I am updating this recipe with fresh pictures but keeping a previous one to help me look back and see how far I have come as a photographer.

 2 tbsp milk (lukewarm)